opentofu/opentofu/docs/state_encryption.md

 In this section we describe the features that are out of scope for state and plan encryption.
 We do not aspire to solve these problems with the same implementation, and they must be addressed separately if the community chooses to support these endeavours.

-The primary goal of this feature is to protect state and plan files at rest.
+The primary goal of this feature is to protect state and plan files **at rest**.
 It is not the goal of this feature to protect other channels secrets may be accessed through, such as the JSON output.
 As such, it is not a goal of this feature to encrypt any output on the standard output, or file output that is not a state or plan file.

 It is also not a goal of this feature to protect the state file against the operator of the device running `tofu`.
 The operator already has access to the encryption key and can decrypt the data without the `tofu` binary being present if they so chose.